servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 - The latest feature of OSCM is the **Runtime theme customization**.
 This option works either in the usual way with a) pre-compilation of source files or b) at Runtime in Marketplace UI without the need of a Sass pre-compiler.
 The changes take effect immediately upon "Save" of the Profile page.

-Please refer to section ... for more details.
+Please refer to the section [Customizing the Marketplace UI at Runtime](#customizing-the-marketplace-ui-at-runtime) for more details.

 ## Customizing Bootstrap UI Components